BlueMagnolia/myappsample/README.md

 # My app
 This is my app
-# gitTest It's tutoria; using Github
+gitTest It's tutorial using Github